 Cyclocross bikes intended for racing are therefore a bit higher off the ground than road bikes and have lots of clearance around the tyres for mud.
 They used to have cantilever brakes, but since disc brakes were allowed in cyclocross racing a few years ago, discs have taken over.

 Gearing is usually close, with 46/36 chainrings for fast, hassle-free shifting.
-Some racers have always used single chainrings and that’s becoming a more common option as single-ring technology crosses over from mountain biking.
+Some racers have always used single chainrings and that’s become a more common option as single-ring technology has crossed over from mountain biking.